timmon54/AMMI-Marlin-2.1.x/README.md

 This section provides detail on how the printer is manually setup using the STM32F429VGT6 SKR 2 board.

 ### Motor Connections:

-    FAN0: VBB, PB7                               No connection

-    FAN1: VBB, PB6                               No connection

-    FAN2: VBB, PB5                               No connection

-    HE0: VBB, PB3                                No connection

-    HE1: VBB, PB4                                No connection

-    FAN4: 12/24v, GND                            No connection

     XM:   2B, 2A, 1A, 1B.
 Connection to Right Motor of belt drive

     YM:   2B, 2A, 1A, 1B.
 Connected to Y axis adjuster (Tilt Mechanism)

     ZMA:  2B, 2A, 1A, 1B.
 Connected to Z axis belt that is attached to the build plate.

-    ZMB:  2B, 2A, 1A, 1B.
-No connection

     EOM:  2B, 2A, 1A, 1B.
 Connected to Left Motor of belt drive.

     FAN3: 12/24v, GND                            Connected to Buck Boost Converter (24v to 12v) which is attached to the 12v printer fan.

-    E1M:  2B, 2A, 1A, 1B.
-No Connection

 ### Sensor Connections: